insanj/Style/Objective-C.md

 Every code file in an Objective-C project, as most others, should be unique and important in-and-of itself.
 As such, each deserves a brief, succinct description and disclaimer.
 This block of metadata, which is almost entirely standard in Xcode, should prefix every ```.h``` and ```.m``` file:

 	//
-	//  Class.(h or m)
+	//  UICollectionView.h
-	//  Project
+	//  UIKit
-	//  Description
+	//	Manages an ordered collection of data items and presents them using customizable layouts.
 	//
-	//  Created by Author on mm/dd/yy.
+	//  Created by Apple on 04/08/95.
-	//  Copyright (c) yyyy Maintainer.
-All rights reserved.
+	//  Copyright (c) 2011-2013, Apple Inc. All rights reserved.
 	//